 - The Strength and Needs Assessement will be completed and scored initially at the beginning and again as additional assessments are completed.
 The scores from the Assessment will be documented in the Family Service domain/Family Outcomes tab.

 - The Family Support Coordinators (FSC) will support teachers in the completion of the Family Strength and Needs Assessment.

 - Staff will utilize Program Consultants, Coordinators and Specialists, the community resource poster, websites such as Lane 211, Lane Kids, ECKLC, HSOLC, and other Internet resources to make appropriate referrals and provide resources that address the family’s goals.

 - If the family is already working with another agency and has established goals or pre-existing plans, staff will support the family to continue working on those goals as part of their Head Start experience.
 A summary of the pre-existing agreement would will be entered as a Family Goal Event with affiliated actions in ChildPlus.
 A release of information signed by parent/guardian should be requested to facilitate information sharing with the agency.
 Document in Permissions section of Enrollment in ChildPlus.

 - Discussion during family contacts should include the family’s goals, needs and interests.

 - Goals must include responsibilities, timelines, strategies and progress in achieving them.

-- Staff may utilize the Family Partnership Agreement worksheet to document the goal, Copy will be provided to the parent and one copy will be placed in the site file.
+- Staff may utilize the Family Partnership Agreement worksheet to plan with families.
+A copy can be provided to families as needed.
+A copy of the worksheet is not required in the electronic record.